AndreiMoraru123/LiDAR-Search/README.md

 ![box](https://user-images.githubusercontent.com/81184255/196661565-ff70f58f-b5eb-47af-b229-496d0da9daa3.gif)

-### The true utility of the region constrained search is that you can choose where you want to look, which makes a lot of sense for some applications
+#### The true utility of the region constrained search is that you can choose where you want to look, which makes a lot of sense for some applications.

 ## Examples: